Jump on one of our comfy e-bikes and see Budapest and the Buda Castle in one of the most fun ways possible.

 Student with ID: 35 €

 English speaking guide, e-bike hire and optional helmet included during the tour time

 Entry fees to sights and museums, food and drinks, pick-up or drop-off

 - We use Pedelec bicycles where a small electric motor makes it easier to pedal.

 - You will need to be a minimum of 160 cm tall to ride the e-bike.

 - You must know how to ride a bike.

 - Tour goes in all weather conditions, please dress appropriately.

 Full Tour Description

-Your tour starts on Andrassy Avenue and at the Opera House followed by Pest downtown.
+Your tour starts at the shadow of the Great Synagogue followed by a ride to Pest downtown.
+It will continue on Andrassy Avenue and at the Opera House followed by Pest downtown.
 You will see St Stephen’s Basilica and Liberty Square with one of the city’s few remaining Soviet memorials.
 Then you’ll ride onwards to admire the neogothic Hungarian Parliament which is one of the largest in Europe.